 If you’re not sure what you are brilliant at, some former work colleagues (or good friends who can be objective or anybody in the community that you volunteer alongside).

-Ask them for open and honest feedback on (tell them you’re doing a personal development programme and that you’ve been challenged to get this feedback if it makes it easier).
+Ask them for open and honest feedback on (tell them you’re doing a personal development programme and that you’ve been tasked to ask for feedback if it makes it easier).

 - What am I good at?